 With these measures in place, we can monitor both the temperature and humidity in the testing environment.
 By controlling those environmental factors, we ensure that every reading and calibration we perform is as accurate as possible.

 The Practice of Metrology

 Many different businesses rely on having an accurate ability to measure and weigh.
-Some businesses perform numerous stress tests to ensure that a product will be safe and functional in even the toughest conditions.
-Because of this, Garber Metrology has been in the business of calibrating scales, transducers, and other measurement devices ensuring accuracy and peace of mind for companies all throughout the Mid Atlantic region for close to 40 years.
-If you need accuracy, Garber handles sales, service, installations, and even regular calibrations for all things measured.
+Some perform numerous stress tests to ensure that a product will be safe and functional in even the harshest conditions.
+Because of this, Garber Metrology has been in the business of calibrating scales, transducers, and other measurement devices throughout the Mid Atlantic region for more than 40 years.
+Our goal is to ensure the accuracy and peace of mind that companies need.
+If you need accuracy, Garber handles sales, service, installations and even regular calibrations for all things measured.